HomeArticlesHow ToCreate a sitemap.xml

 • Sitemap index files follow the same limits: max 50,000 sitemap references, max 50MB

-Crawl budget implications: A clean sitemap with accurate <lastmod> dates helps Google allocate crawl budget efficiently — pages with recent <lastmod> dates receive crawl priority.
-Pages excluded from the sitemap are crawled based on link signals alone.
-For sites over 10,000 pages, carefully curating what appears in the sitemap (excluding low-value pages, near-duplicates, and thin content) can meaningfully improve how quickly new and updated content gets indexed.
+Crawl budget implications: A clean sitemap with accurate <lastmod> dates helps Google allocate crawl budget efficiently, since pages with recent <lastmod> dates get crawl priority.
+Pages excluded from the sitemap get crawled based on link signals alone.
+For sites over 10,000 pages, carefully curating what appears in the sitemap (excluding low-value pages, near-duplicates, and thin content) can meaningfully speed up how quickly new and updated content gets indexed.

 Use the Sitemap Validator to verify your sitemap against the protocol spec before submission.